cordierben/Lab3_Mobile_App_Sec_Dev/README.md

 •	Second layer : data inside the database is crypted with a secret custom key based on a password which I'm the only one to know

-•	Third layer : this password is himself crypted...
+•	Third layer : this password is itself crypted...

 Therefore, data is completely protected.We will interact with the database through the class “DatabaseManager”, to create tables, insert or select data.